Getting to the root of it. Why carve a turnip?

 In 2015, a pumpkin shortage led to the English Heritage calling for Brits to rediscover and bring back the original tradition of turnip carving to address reduced supplies of pumpkins caused by wet weather.

-The English Heritage even installed a number of ghoulishly carved turnips at the Dover Castle to inspire people but I don’t think it’s really caught on yet but time will tell.
+The English Heritage even installed several ghoulishly carved turnips at the Dover Castle to inspire people, but I don’t think it’s caught on yet but time will tell.

 Tools you need to carve a turnip or other root

 The tools you need to cut and carve a turnip are pretty similar to a pumpkin.